ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		}
 	}

-**Sample implmentation of updateFirmware**
+**Sample implementation of updateFirmware**

 The implementation must report the status of the Firmware Update via DeviceFirmware object.
-If the Firmware Update operation is successfull, then the state of the firmware should to be set to IDLE and UpdateStatus should be set to SUCCESS.
+If the Firmware Update operation is successful, then the state of the firmware should to be set to IDLE and UpdateStatus should be set to SUCCESS.

-If an error occurrs during Firmware Update, updateStatus should be set to one of the error status values,
+If an error occurs during Firmware Update, updateStatus should be set to one of the error status values,
     * OUT_OF_MEMORY
     * UNSUPPORTED_IMAGE